 Alternatively, even if we can’t ever hope to fit the model to real data, we can still run models that test out various possible sets of assumptions about behaviour in the hope of getting it at least qualitatively right, and congratulate ourselves that we have not only gotten insight, but preserved ourselves from the danger of mistaking our model of reality for reality itself.

-Or we might like to do this because, in some sense, agent-based models are more intuitive, and less abstract, than more mathematical abstractions, and they might give more direct insight into what is happening in a particular situation by letting non-specialists involved participate more directly in devising a model of it.
-This last option is called companion modelling and it dwells in the dangerous no-man’s-land between science, policy, and community engagement; I for one am terrified of that area.
+Or we might like to do use agent based models because, in some sense, such models are more intuitive, than more mathematical abstractions Moreover, in this case the intuitive models might give more direct insight into what is happening in a particular situation by letting non-specialists involved participate more directly.
+This collaborative option is called companion modelling and it dwells in the dangerous no-man’s-land between science, policy, and community engagement; I for one am terrified of that area.
 I’d much rather analyse a problem from the outside, be annoyed when no one takes my advice and glean the same sense of righteousness, with much less time and money spent.

 Things to be interested in: